What are Fungal Toenails?

 The key to prevention is reducing a moist dark environment as well as limiting nail trauma which all encourage the growth of fungus.

-- Drying feet and toes thoroughly after washing them or getting them wet.
+- Dry feet and toes thoroughly after washing them or getting them wet.

-- Correctly fitting shoes to reduce trauma to the nails.
+- Wear correctly fitting shoes to reduce trauma to the nails.